 This column is being reproduced with the permission of Steve Smith, The Whistling Gardener, and owner of Sunnyside Nursery in Marysville.

-Sunnyside’s next free online class will be "Carnivorous Plants" on Saturday, June 5, 2021, at 10:00 am.
+Sunnyside’s next free online classes will be "Happy Houseplants" on Saturday, November 6, 2021, at 10:00 am; and "Winter Pruning For Happy Trees" on Sunday, November 7th, at 11:00 am.
 For more information or to sign up, visit www.sunnysidenursery.net/classes.

 Steve Smith is the owner of Sunnyside Nursery in Marysville, WA, and can be reached at email@example.com.